 What We Wish We'd Known: 70 square feet is really, really small when it's your entire living space.

-Everything needs a designated place, and organization becomes a daily practice rather than a weekend chore.
-The couples who thrive in vans have learned to communicate about space usage, storage access, and personal boundaries in ways they never needed to in traditional homes.
+All items need a set place, and tidying up becomes a daily habit rather than a weekend task.
+The couples who thrive in vans have learned to talk about space use, storage access, and personal limits in ways they never needed to in regular homes.

 The Learning Curve: